mcencer/Ladder-Escape-Model-Files/README.md

 These models are based on <a href="https://www.csb.pitt.edu/Faculty/Faeder/?page_id=409">BioNetGen</a>.
 These model files are free to use.

 Please cite this paper if used: Cencer, M. M.; Greenlee, A. J.; Moore, J. S. Quantifying Error Correction through a Rule-Based Model of Strand Escape from an [n]-Rung Ladder. *J. Am.
 Chem.
-Soc.* Article ASAP DOI: 10.1021/jacs.9b08958
+Soc.* 2020, 142, 1, 162-168 DOI: 10.1021/jacs.9b08958